adadgio/neo4j-js/README.md

 ## Going further

 ### Note
-This project relies on requireJS and on the awesome [melody-js](https://github.com/adadgio/melody-js) framework created by myself which replicates a Symfony2 like organization in Javascript while implement ADM architecture (it rocks).
+This project relies on requireJS and on the awesome [melody-js](https://github.com/adadgio/melody-js) framework which replicates a Symfony2 like organization in Javascript while implement ADM architecture (it rocks).

 It also relies on the great [d3js](http://d3js.org) library so you might want to be confortable with that before modifying things in deep.